-In February 2006, we amended agreements with Stanley T. Crooke and B. Lynne Parshall to continue their April 2003 retention agreements.
-Specifically, we agreed to continue to provide the following severance benefits:
+In February 2006, we entered into agreements with Stanley T. Crooke and B. Lynne Parshall to continue their April 2003 retention agreements.
+Specifically, we agreed to provide the following continued severance benefits under the following conditions:

-- Dr. Crooke will be eligible to receive a severance payment equal to 36 months of his then-current base salary in the event his employment is terminated as a result of a Change of Control; and - Ms. Parshall will be eligible to receive a severance payment equal to (i) 18 months of her then-current base salary in the event that her employment is terminated without cause and (ii) 30 months of her then-current base salary in the event that her employment is terminated as a result of a Change of Control.
+- Dr. Crooke will be eligible to receive a severance payment equal to a minimum of 36 months of his then-current base salary in the event his employment is terminated as a result of a Change of Control; and - Ms. Parshall will be eligible to receive a severance payment equal to a minimum of (i) 18 months of her then-current base salary in the event that her employment is terminated without cause and (ii) 30 months of her then-current base salary in the event that her employment is terminated as a result of a Change of Control.